-QSI Chengdu uses Microsoft TEAMS and Seewas as platforms for online and blended learning.
-Each student has an account, and parents have access to classroom Teams/ Seesaw as a means to stay informed.
+QSI Chengdu uses Microsoft Teams, Managebac, Edmodo, and Seesaw as a platform for online and blended learning.
+Each student has an account, and parents have access to the platforms as a means to stay informed of their child(ren)'s learning.